Photo by: iStock

 Soil is a plant’s source of nutrients.
 Fall provides an abundant source to help improve the organic layer of your soil—leaves!
-Shredding them and spreading a 2"- 4" deep layer creates natural compost that will enrich the soil over the winter.
+Prepare your garden for fall by shredding these leaves and spreading a 2"- 4" deep layer creates natural compost that will enrich the soil over the winter.
 You can also add grass clippings to the leaves.

 6. Wipe Out Weeds

 Fall is the best time to get rid of those pesky dandelions, clover, crabgrass and other weeds.
 Apply weed preventer in spray or granular form when the soil is moist and the air temperature is moderate.
 A layer of mulch also helps keep weeds to a minimum.